Everything we know about Mafia: The Old Country

 What Mafia: The Old Country leaks have there been?

-Insider Gaming reports an advertisement trailer has leaked online and it shows gameplay, cinematics and has narrowed down the game's release date.
+Insider Gaming reported an advertisement trailer leaked online hours before the initiation trailer and it showed gameplay, cinematics and narrowed down the game's release date.

 What is the release date for Mafia: The Old Country?